iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 == Frequently Asked Questions ==

-= How to find Sticky Class, what should I enter here? = So this depends on what you want to make sticky and what theme do you use, but for example if you want your menu to be sticky, than you can examine the code (in firefox right click and “View page source”) and find HTML element in which your menu is situated.
-This element have some class or id, and that’s the Sticky Class we need.
-If using class than don’t forget to ad dot (.) in front of class name, or hash (#) in front of id.
+= How to find Sticky Class, what should I enter here? = So this depends on what you want to make sticky and what theme do you use, but for example, if you want your menu to be sticky, then you can examine the code (in firefox right click and “View page source”) and find HTML element in which your menu is situated.
+This element has some class or id, and that’s the Sticky Class we need.
+If using class then don’t forget to ad dot (.) in front of the class name or hash (#) in front of id.
 Twenty Thirteen default working class is ".navbar" without of quotes.

-= Is there any way to restrict the width to the width of the header, rather than it being full width? = Yes, just leave "Sticky Background Color" field blank (clear).
-Than if needed define custom background color for sticky header inside ".myfixed css class" field using .myfixed class.
+= Is there any way to restrict the width to the width of the header, rather than it being full width? = Yes, just leave the "Sticky Background Color" field blank (clear).
+Then if needed define a custom background color for a sticky header inside ".myfixed CSS class" field using .myfixed class.

-= Ho do I add small logo to the menu? =
+= Ho do I add a small logo to the menu? =
-That will depend on a theme you use, but if initially your menu and logo are in one div than you can use that div class or id in myStickymenu settings.
+That will depend on a theme you use, but if initially your menu and logo are in one div then you can use that div class or id in myStickymenu settings.

-If not you can change that in your header template file and add logo and menu divs inside new div with some custom class or id, than use that class or id in myStickymenu settings as a sticky class.
+If not you can change that in your header template file and add logo and menu divs inside new div with some custom class or id, then use that class or id in myStickymenu settings as a sticky class.

-In CSS you can style your custom class while not sticky using custom class you added before.
-Furthermore you can style your menu while sticky using .myfixed class which is added by js to your custom class while sticky is active.
+In CSS you can style your custom class while not sticky using the custom class you added before.
+Furthermore, you can style your menu while sticky using .myfixed class which is added by js to your custom class while sticky is active.

-In some cases you can use the whole header div and than just style it different with .myfixed class, hide what you don’t need using CSS display:none; property, and position logo and menu as you like.
+In some cases, you can use the whole header div and then just style it differently with .myfixed class, hide what you don’t need to use CSS display:none; property, and position logo and menu as you like.

 = Is there a time limit for the free plan? =
 No. you can use the free plan as long as you want.

 = Can I use My Sticky Menu plugin on more than 1 domain? = There 2 ways to do it:
-1. You can install the free Sticky Menu plugin plugin on any website you want
+1. You can install the free Sticky Menu plugin on any website you want
 2. You can buy the Pro plan that includes licenses for 5 domains, or the Agency plan that includes licenses for 20 domains.
 Check out our <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu plans page">plans page</a>.

-= How long is my paid Sticky Menu plugin plugin license valid for? = Once you purchase any <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu plans page">paid plan</a> of my sticky menu, you can use it forever.
+= How long is my paid Sticky Menu plugin license valid for? = Once you purchase any <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu plans page">paid plan</a> of my sticky menu, you can use it forever.
 Support and updates are available for 1 year.
 You can renew your license each year to get another year of support and updates.

 = Will Sticky Menu plugin stop working if I don’t renew my license? = Of course NOT! 🙂
-Your Sticky Menu plugin plugin and all your settings will continue to work as before; however, you will no longer receive plugin updates including feature additions, improvements, and support.
+Your Sticky Menu plugin and all your settings will continue to work as before; however, you will no longer receive plugin updates including feature additions, improvements, and support.

 = How do I activate my pro plan? =
 Just follow our <a href="https://premio.io/wordpress-premio-pro-version-installation-guide/" target="_blank" title="WordPress installation guide">pro installation guide</a>.